 Through in-class tutorials, Carmen and Sash realized they had a lot more than books in common.
-Not only did they work well together, they both also had unattended book blogs.
-Carmen had a domain name and Sash had a semi-active blog: “Disappear into Reading” so, they created My Book Jar!
+Not only did they work well together, but they both also had unattended book blogs.
+Carmen had a domain name, and Sash had a semi-active blog: “Disappear into Reading” so, they created My Book Jar!

 And, like most avid readers, their To Be Read (TBR) pile is ridiculously large.
 The concept of the Book Jar seemed like the best way to whittle it down.